dark-side/sports-hub/products/sport_news_portal/web_application_features/user_management/README.md

 ## Prototype of the feature

-  Please click [here](https://www.figma.com/proto/8nNZGVmkZ2ukXV7NhmawgO/User-Management?node-id=0%3A1075&scaling=min-zoom) to see a clickable prototype for the feature.
+Please click [here](https://www.figma.com/proto/8nNZGVmkZ2ukXV7NhmawgO/User-Management?node-id=0%3A1075&viewport=-111%2C560%2C0.05949114263057709&scaling=min-zoom) to see a clickable prototype.

+Please click [here](https://www.figma.com/file/8nNZGVmkZ2ukXV7NhmawgO/User-Management?node-id=0%3A1073) to see mockups that were included in the prototype and additional style guides.

 ## User stories